- An unforgettable experience

 Hot air balloon in Annecy: A flight to paradise

 La Compagnie des ballons

 Between lake and mountain, the pilots of La Compagnie des Ballons will show you a wonderful landscape.
-Annecy’s lake and its surroundings is our playground.
+The Alps and its surroundings is our playground.

 Our secret formula

-A gentle takeoff in a clearing at Talloires.
-The discovery of one of the most beautiful European lakes.
+Smooth takeoff from our approved land.
+The discovery of a breathtaking viewof lakes and mountains.
 Expert pilots, used to flying in the Alps who like to share their passion.
 Exceptional mountains.
 A smooth flight and then a landing in the Annecy region.

 A bit of history

 Hot air balloons

 It was on June 4, 1783 that Joseph-Michel and Jacques-Etienne de Montgolfier conducted the first public aerostatic experiment using a hot-air inflated envelope.
 This first balloon, without passengers, rose to an altitude of 1000 metres, at the place des cordeliers in Annonay.